ting11222001/TechBridge-Donation/README.md

 ## What's Built

-- ASP.NET Core Web API (.NET 8)
-- EF Core + PostgreSQL (with data seeding and migrations)
+- Data seeding and migrations:
+	- Migrations run automatically on startup via `MigrateAsync()`.
+	- Seed data is applied once using existence checks to prevent duplicates.
 - Domain models: Device, Donation, Organisation
 - DbContext configured with PostgreSQL connection via User Secrets
 - Database tables created via EF Core migrations
 - Seed data for Organisations, Devices, and Donations
 - OrganisationsController with GET all and GET by ID endpoints

-## In Progress

 - Repository pattern with interfaces
 - AutoMapper (domain → DTO)
+- Swagger UI with Bearer token support

+## Engineering Highlights

+- **Async controllers**: All action methods use `async/await`, so the API does not block threads while waiting for the database.
+- **DTO layer**: DTOs control what data enters and leaves the API.
+The flow is `client → DTO → controller → domain model → database`, which keeps the database schema separate from the API contract.
+- **Repository pattern**: A repository interface sits between the controller and the database.
+This separates data access from business logic and makes the code easier to test.
+- **Model validation**: Custom validation attributes added directly in the controllers reject bad input before it reaches the database.

+## In Progress

 - CRUD endpoints: Organisations, Devices
 - JWT authentication (register + login)
 - Role-based authorization (Admin / Viewer)
-- Swagger UI with Bearer token support
 - Filtering, sorting, pagination on Devices
 - React frontend
 - Railway deployment